Key RELiZORB® clinical accomplishments

 Pre-Clinical Animal Studies

-The results from animal studies demonstrate that when iLipase® or RELiZORB are used to hydrolyze fats in enteral formulas prior to ingestion, the pre-hydrolyzed formulas are well-tolerated.
-Observation of study subjects suggests that there is no safety risk resulting from the use of iLipase or RELiZORB to hydrolyze fats in enteral formulas.
-In addition, these animal studies indicate that use of iLipase or RELiZORB to hydrolyze fats in enteral formula results in increased plasma concentrations of long-chain fatty acids.
+The results from animal studies demonstrate that when iLipase® or RELiZORB are used to hydrolyze fats in enteral nutrition prior to ingestion, the pre-hydrolyzed formulas are well-tolerated.
+Observation of study subjects suggests that there is no safety risk resulting from the use of iLipase or RELiZORB to hydrolyze fats in enteral nutrition.
+In addition, these animal studies indicate that use of iLipase or RELiZORB to hydrolyze fats in enteral nutrition results in increased plasma concentrations of long-chain fatty acids.

 RELiZORB pre-clinical animal studies in exocrine pancreatic insufficiency (EPI)